uw-it-edm/performance-test-scripts/README.md

 1. Update `content-api-crud/data/id.csv` with list of ids to be deleted.
     * This list can be manually generated or you can first run [Search](#search)
-1. Run `bzt` and override the corresponding values for host, path, headers.
+1. Run `bzt ./delete.yml` and override the corresponding values for host, path, headers.
 ```
 bzt ./delete.yml
 -o modules.jmeter.properties.hostname=my.host.name